 Most schools have a financial aid office that can direct you to some of the loans and resources available to students in your area.
 Some schools even offer additional financial aid programs such as work study programs.
 And some scholarships are unique to specific schools.
 So, as you can see, by doing your research early and making a realistic budget, you can avoid some of the stress of financing your education.

-For more about financial aid and other related topics, drill into the links on the next page.
+For more about financial aid and other related topics, drill into the links below.